 The minimum size of the pipe in the foundation drain collection system shall be 200 mm in diameter (nominal pipe size).

-The minim slope for the gravity pipes within the foundation drain collection system shall be 1%.
+The minimum slope for the gravity pipes within the foundation drain collection system shall be 1%.

 Maintenance holes shall be provided for foundation drain sewers as required, maintenance hole spacing shall not be more than 150 m.